-Let us look at one such technology called Binder Jetting.
-The binder jetting 3D printing process closely resembles the operations of regular inkjet printers however in a three-dimensional spectrum.
+Binder jetting is one of the most widely known 3D printing technology and is considredto be one of the mass manufacturing technologies in 3D printing.
+It closely resembles the operations of regular inkjet printers however in a three-dimensional spectrum.
 This article focusses on the working of the Binder Jetting technology.

 Binder jetting was invented at Massachusetts Institute of Technology (MIT) and licensed to Z-Corp in 1995.
 3D Systems acquired Z-Corp in 2012.
 The binder jetting technique can print objects in full colour and is compatible with a wide range of materials however the most commonly used materials are metals, ceramic & sand in a powdered form.
 It is most suitable for building large parts with relative ease.
 The manufacturing cost is less compared to other 3D printing techniques.